 Before starting seeds inside, be sure to gather the right materials, like a proper growing mix, containers, heat, light and, of course, water.

-A fresh, bagged seed-starting mix will work.
-As for containers, any three- or four-inch container, such as recycled cell-packs, pots or yogurt containers, will suffice.
+A fresh bagged seed-starting mix will work.
+As for containers, any three- or four-inch containers, such as recycled cell-packs, pots or yogurt containers, will suffice.
 Be sure to sterilize them using a bleach solution.

 You can also try paper cups, recycled newspaper or cardboard, which can be used for compost when you’re done with them.
 Whatever type of container you choose, make sure they have holes in the bottom and are placed on a tray for proper drainage.

 Set up your plants in a spot that will allow the soil to stay warm.
 You can use natural light if you have an exceptionally sunny spot near a window.
 If not, use fluorescent bulbs, such as T-12 and T-8 fluorescent shop lights.
 Use a two-tube light fixture, with one cool-white bulb and one red-light bulb.
 This will expose plants to a wider spectrum of light.

 Keep lights three to four inches above the plants as they grow, lifting the fixture as time goes on.
 Expose the seedlings to 16 to 18 hours of light per day — a simple solution is to use a timer to control the lights.
 This will save you from having to remember to turn them on and off.

 Be sure to water your seedlings properly and check on them each day.
 Research the different plants you have for specific information about the amount of water and light required for them to thrive.
 Keep an eye on the weather in your area, and be careful not to transplant too early.
 We prefer to err on the side of caution and transplant later, rather than sooner.
 More on that later!